opendatateam/docker-udata/samples/theme/README.md

 # udata theme development environement with docker-compose

-A sample docker-compose project using a custom theme mounted in `/src/`
+A sample docker-compose project using a custom theme mounted in `/src/`.

+This theme has been initialize with the [udata theme cookiecutter template][cookiecutter-udata-theme]

 ```bash
 $ docker-compose up -d